neuecc/ZeroFormatter/README.md

 Performance
 ---
 Benchmarks comparing to other serializers run on `Windows 10 Pro x64 Intel Core i7-6700 3.40GHz, 32GB RAM`.
+Benchmark code is [here](https://github.com/neuecc/ZeroFormatter/tree/master/sandbox/PerformanceComparison) and full-result is [here](https://gist.github.com/neuecc/f786e7161e0af9578d717942372bc1f4).

 ![](https://cloud.githubusercontent.com/assets/46207/20078590/81b890aa-a584-11e6-838b-5f2a4f1a11f8.png)

 ![](https://cloud.githubusercontent.com/assets/46207/20077970/f3ce8044-a581-11e6-909d-e30b2a33e991.png)

-Deserialize speed is infinitly fast(but of course it is unfair, ZeroFormatter's deserialize is delayed when access target field).
+Deserialize speed is infinitly fast(but of course it is **unfair**, ZeroFormatter's deserialize is delayed when access target field).
 Serialize speed is fair-comparison.
 ZeroFormatter is fastest(compare to protobuf-net, 2~3x fast) for sure.
 ZeroFormatter has many reasons why fast.

-* Serialiezer uses only `ref byte[]` and `int offset`, don't use MemoryStream(call MemoryStream api is overhead)
+* Serializer uses only `ref byte[]` and `int offset`, don't use MemoryStream(call MemoryStream api is overhead)
 * Don't using variable-length number when encode number so there has encode cost(for example; protobuf uses ZigZag Encoding)
 * Acquire strict length of byte[] when knows final serialized length(for example; int, fixed-length list, string, etc...)
 * Avoid boxing all codes, all platforms(include Unity/IL2CPP)